News

 To facilitate the use of this dataset, we provide an easy-to-use Python library to access the data moises-db, allowing fast integration with machine learning libraries.
 Moreover, we include performance results for two publicly available source separation methods: HT-Demucs, which has the best overall SDR score evaluated on the MUSDB18 test set, and Spleeter, which was one of the first source separation models released and adopted by the general public.
 We also added results for a few masking-based oracle methods: IBM, IRM, and MWF, which indicate the theoretical performance limits for mask-based source separation models.

-MoisesDB is offered free of charge for non-commercial research use only.
+MoisesDB is offered free of charge for non-commercial research use only, under the CC BY-NC-SA 4.0 license.
 We hope that this dataset will prove to be a great resource for the source separation community in the future.
 It aims to facilitate the development of better and extended source separation models and provide opportunities to be applied for other use cases, such as automatic mixing and generative accompaniment systems, among others.

 For more information about the dataset, readers can refer to our publication at ISMIR23.